Opinion | Covington kid says he was an silent bystander. But his MAGA hat spoke for him.

 Trump has provoked more organized expressions of hate as well.
 Radical right groups now wear MAGA hats as a form of provocation and intimidation.

-"They clearly see Trump as an inspiration," Neiwart says.
+"They clearly see Trump as an inspiration," Neiwert says.
 "They use his name when they commit hate crimes.
 And so the hat is very much a designator of that."
-Neiwart says he's seen MAGA hats at alt-right demonstrations.
+Neiwert says he's seen MAGA hats at alt-right demonstrations.
 They are particularly popular with the white nationalist, virulently misogynist, violent all-male organization, the Proud Boys, he says.
 "The Proud Boys wear them constantly."

 Obviously, not everyone who wears a MAGA hat is a member of a far-right gang devoted to street violence.
 Nor does everyone who wears a MAGA hat insult or attack marginalized people.
 But everyone who wears a MAGA hat should know that they are associating themselves with Trump's exclusionist, angry rhetoric.
 Everyone who wears a MAGA hat should know that many marginalized people see the hat as a symbol of hate.

-Note: CORRECTION (January 23, 2019, 3:45 p.m.): An earlier version of this article misspelled the surname of the author of “Alt-America: The Rise of the Radical Right in the Age of Trump.”
-His name is David Neiwert, not David Neiwart.